 Most people know that lenders pull your credit report and check your credit score when you submit your mortgage application.
 Lenders use your credit score to help determine your loan terms including your mortgage rate and they review your credit report for derogatory events such as late payments, collection accounts and more serious credit matters.
 They also review the active loan accounts listed on your credit report to verify the information you provided on your application and to confirm your debt-to-income ratio.

+What many borrowers may not realize is that lenders may check your credit score a second time before your loan closes.
 Until you reach the "clear to close" phase of the mortgage process the lender may run your credit again to determine if you have opened any new debt accounts or increased your outstanding loan balances significantly.

 "Clear to close" means that all of the conditions to close your mortgage have been satisfied, the lender's underwriter has issued final approval and your loan is ready to close.
 Until the lender tells you that you are "clear to close" you may have outstanding conditions to address, including a potential secondary credit review.

 Please note that If the lender intends to check your credit prior to closing, the additional check should be listed as a condition to close but unfortunately that is not always the case.
 To clear up any potential confusion, when you submit your mortgage application we advise you to ask your lender if they intend to check your credit again.

 Most but not all lenders check your credit a second time with a "soft credit inquiry", typically within seven days of the expected closing date of your mortgage.
 A soft inquiry is different than the hard credit inquiry the lender does when you initially apply for the loan, which may cause your score to dip, at least temporarily.